supabase-community/supabase-mcp/docs/production.md

 ### Create a new migration

-Once your development is ready, you can start building new features by invoking the `apply_migration` tool.
+Once your development branch is ready, you can start building new features by invoking the `apply_migration` tool.
 This tool tracks any schema or data changes as a migration so that it can be replayed on your production branch when you are ready to deploy.

 When creating a migration that inserts static data, it is important to ask the LLM to avoid hardcoding foreign key references.
 Foreign keys are tied specifically to the data in your development branch so any migration relying on that will fail when applied to the production branch.